SpongePowered/SpongeDocs/source/ore/publish.rst

     :align: center
     :alt: PGP public key 1

 You will then be prompted to enter your key into a text box.
-You must be sure to enter the key in it's entirety or signature validation will fail.
+You must be sure to enter the key in its entirety or signature validation will fail.

 .. image:: /images/ore/help_2.png